No application fees through 2023 for certificates and degrees!

 Mike Vito, MS

-In addition to teaching Information Technology at several universities, Mike Vito has a wide range of technical and leadership based skills.
-He is experienced with standard, object based, and object oriented programming languages; relational database management systems; modern n-tier internet-based computing systems as well as systems engineering and software development.
-He currently works as an agile coach, helping teams create better products through collaboration.
+n addition to teaching Information Technology at several universities, Mike Vito has a wide range of technical and leadership-based skills.
+He is experienced with standard, object based, and object-oriented programming languages; relational database management systems; modern n-tier internet-based computing systems as well as systems engineering and software development.
+He has also worked as an agile coach, helping teams create better products through collaboration.
 Mike has a Bachelor of Science in Mathematics from Penn State University and a Master of Science in Computer Science from Virginia Technical Institute.

 Lisa Wentzel, MS